PX4/PX4-Devguide/en/middleware/micrortps.md

 The following examples provide additional real-world demonstrations of how to use the features described in this topic.

-* [Throughput test](../middleware/micrortps_throughput_test.md): A simple simple test to measure the throughput of the bridge.
+* [Throughput test](../middleware/micrortps_throughput_test.md): A simple test to measure the throughput of the bridge.

 ## Troubleshooting